 Ecstatic Music is a series of collaborative, commissioned-based concerts exploring and showcasing the products of the fertile terrain between classical and vernacular musics.
 Introduced in 2011 with the Kaufman Center’s Ecstatic Music Festival, it is a series that is both of and about the present musical moment, one in which composers and performers bring together the best aspects of all their influences, yielding beautiful music that is sophisticated yet viscerally engaging and serving emotional, not technical ends.
 The contemporary music scene, examined “from above” without preconceptions of where the lines between genres ought to be drawn, looks more expansive and full of possibility than ever before.
-Participants in the Ecstatic series have included a talented and diverse group of groundbreaking artists paired in never-before-seen tandems: So Percussion and Dan Deacon, Merrill Garbus and Roomful of Teeth, Buke & Gass and Victoire, The Clogs w/ Shara Worden and the Brooklyn Youth Chorus, just to name a few.
-The series continued in 2012, including a special free Ecstatic Summer series produced by Brookfield Arts and curated by New Amsterdam.
-The 2013 Ecstatic Music Festival will feature and entirely new slate of unique and compelling collaborations, and New Amsterdam Presents will be “take the show on the road”, presenting Ecstatic Music pairings at cultural institutions and clubs throughout the nation.
+Participants in the Ecstatic series have included a talented and diverse group of groundbreaking artists paired in never-before-seen tandems: So Percussion and Dan Deacon, Merrill Garbus and Roomful of Teeth, Buke & Gass and Victoire, Clogs with Shara Worden and the Brooklyn Youth Chorus, just to name a few.
+The series continued in 2012 and 2013, including a special free Ecstatic Summer series produced by Brookfield Arts and curated by New Amsterdam.

 MORE ABOUT THE ECSTATIC PHILOSOPHY